-Claire Celsi is the Director of Public Relations at Lessing-Flynn in Des Moines, Iowa.
+Claire Celsi is a public relations practitioner in West Des Moines, Iowa.

 We've known it for centuries: Storytelling is an effective way to communicate information.
 A narrative with relatable characters engrosses us and makes us stick around to learn the ending.
 We become invested in the outcome of the story - and in the process - we're more likely to remember the moral of the story.

 The sidekick - who typically has a lower station in life and has less power than the protagonist - often provides much needed logistical support, advice and even comedic relief.
 But don't let the sidekick's lowly status fool you.
 The storyteller can use the sidekick in meaningful ways to improve the storyline and highlight the main character (protagonist).
 Here are some ways the sidekick can help the story move along:

 - Highlight the attributes of the main character: The main character in a story can have a cathartic change during the course of the story.
 Sometimes, using the sidekick as the "explainer" works as a way to highlight the internal struggles that the main character is facing.
 A perfect example of this is how Donkey humorously interpreted Shrek's ongoing struggle to regain control of his swamp.